Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 {{< /c8y-admon-important >}}

 4. When the migration process is triggered its status for the tenant changes from **Queued** to **In progress**.
-After the data is processed, verified and migrated to the new collection status of migration should be updated to **Verified** and **Approve and finish migration** button should be visible in 2 parts of the page in **Ongoing migration** section and in tenant list section after hoveover the tenant row.
-So now the user can confirm progress and click the button **Approve and finish migration**.
+After the data is processed, verified and migrated to the new collection the status of the migration changes to **Verified** and the **Approve and finish migration** button is visible in the **Ongoing migration** section and in the tenant list on hovering over the tenant row.
+Click **Approve and finish migration** to confirm the process.
 5. A confirmation pop-up shows up providing the following information:
 * The new format for time series measurements, which is used after confirming the data migration process.
 * That after seven days the legacy collection is removed.